Daughtrey History, Family Crest & Coats of Arms

 Early History of the Daughtrey family

 This web page shows only a small excerpt of our Daughtrey research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Daughtrey History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Daughtrey History in all our PDF Extended History products and printed products wherever possible.

 Daughtrey Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Daughtrey family (pre 1700)

 Migration of the Daughtrey family